 Congrats on your new home!
 Homeownership has a lot of positives like having a predictable payment that’s going toward building equity.
 Unfortunately, gone are the days when a landlord was responsible for that outdoor upkeep.
 Now that’s all you.
 Of course, getting outside and planting some flower beds or putting in a veggie garden can be enjoyable aspects of owning your own pad.
+It’s even more enjoyable knowing that landscaping adds value to your home.
 If you’re new to home ownership, you might be wondering what lawn care essentials you need to stash in the shed for the basic yard to-do’s.

-We’ve got lawn care equipment list to get you started, and you can always add to your tool stash once you settle in to your new digs.
+This list of essential lawn care tools will get you started, and you can always add to your equipment collection once you settle in to your new home.
 No lawn?
 Check out our list of toolbox essentials.

-Even if you hire someone else to do the cutting, you’ll want one of these staples on hand for an emergency trim before the in-laws visit or in case of a landscaper no-show.
+Even if you hire someone else to do the cutting, you’ll want this essential lawn tool on hand for an emergency trim before the in-laws visit or in case of a landscaper no-show.

 This tool gets those hard-to-reach spots your mower can’t muster, like around tree trunks.
 But it can also double as an edger (along your driveway or landscaping beds) if you turn it on its side.